Octava Engineering Joins EASA - Brings New Encoder Testing Technology

 Octava Engineering is looking to create an educational outreach program with trade schools and universities beginning in early 2022.
 Several have shown interest already.
 The program allows students and educators to work firsthand with emerging tech like the Linea X3.

-"We're excited in helping the next generation of maintenance managers and repair technicians troubleshoot better."
+"We're excited about helping the next generation of maintenance managers and repair technicians troubleshoot better."

 When asked specifically about the motivation behind the product, Clint replied, "Electronic and mechanical systems evolved while the tools used to troubleshoot them largely remained unchanged."
 Testing and diagnostic equipment needed an updated, modern approach.